msriaj/skill-up-client/README.md

 - full responsive website
 - dark mode toggle and theme worked
 - navbar and course page sidebar can track current page
+- user can buy only one course it will save on local storage if user visit owned course purchase button will be disabled